 An educated, professional massage therapist understands this and it will not be an issue for them.
 If you are still concerned, I recommend wearing more fitted underwear (briefs or boxer briefs) which provide more support than traditional boxers.

-Note: If I feel that the session has turned sexual, I may stop the session to clarify the client's intent, and may decide to end the session immediately.
-In this case, the client will be required to still pay the full price of the session.
+Note: If I feel that the session has turned sexual, I may stop the session to clarify your intent, and may decide to end the session immediately.
+In this case, you will be required to still pay the full price of the session.